 Dr Antony Jackson

-Algorithmic trading, portfolio construction, economic value of financial forecasts.
+Algorithmic trading, portfolio construction, economic value of financial forecasts, real estate.

 Dr Aikaterini Karadimitropoulou

 Research interests are on the areas of Macroeconomics, International Macroeconomics, Applied Macro-econometrics and Economic Growth.
 She is currently working on the synchronisation of international business cycles at the disaggregate level and the factors responsible for this co-movement.